Loading...

 Portion Control

-Add a source of lean protein such as grilled chicken, tofu, or lentils to help stabilize blood sugar levels.
+Incorporate a source of lean protein, such as grilled chicken, tofu, or fish, to help stabilize your blood sugar levels by slowing down the digestion of carbohydrates.

 Healthy Fats